Jinglesnowybell/ASG1/README.md

 Bugs:
 A bug that I am currently facing is that my social media buttons and footer menu do not bring my viewers to their designated location when they click the buttons.
-My Image Galleries also do not individually move but instead take turns between each gallery to automatically scroll through in the website.
+My image galleries also do not individually move but instead take turns between each gallery to automatically scroll through in the website.
+When I click onto my image galleries to scroll through them, the automatic carousel will refer me back to the artwork it was going to showcase before the click.

 # Credits
 # Content